Barbog/deja-website/pages/survival-guide.preparing.environmental-consciousness.en.md

 **During DeJā**

-<span style="color:green;">**Be Aware **</span> of very small items
+**<span style="color:lime green;">Be Aware </span>** of very small items

 No Trace really does mean no trace.

 - Clean as you go.
 MOOP attracts more MOOP.
 - When you see trash on the ground, pick it up and take it with you.
-- Be conscious of spare nails or smaller trash particles that may be dismissed as too small for trash including: hair, matches, cigarette butts, feathers, zip ties.
+- Be conscious of smaller trash particles that may be dismissed as too small for trash including:  matches, cigarette butts, feathers, zip ties.
 - After you pick up your trash to carry home, do a last-minute check of your site for cigarette butts, gum wrappers, etc.

 Ensure that the compost pile is treated correctly.
 Only biodegradable food waste should be put in the compost pile.

-- Food waste such as peanut shells, orange peels and eggshells are also trash.
+- Food waste such as nut shells, citrus peels and eggshells are also trash.
 Dispose of these in the compost.

-<span style="color:green;">**Separate**</span> recycling into glass, plastic, aluminum and cardboard/paper.
+<span style="color:lime green;">**Separate**</span> recycling into glass, plastic, aluminum and cardboard/paper.

 **No** trash is to be burned, except for cardboard/paper.